 Dr. Van Thiel offers a variety of treatment options for chronic knee pain.
-As a well respected orthopedic surgeon, he has developed some of the cutting-edge techniques being taught to restore structural elements of damaged knees.
+As a well-respected orthopedic surgeon, he has developed some of the cutting-edge techniques being taught to restore structural elements of damaged knees.

-The important thing is to make sure your treatment plan is customized to the cause of your pain, your overall health and lifestyle.
+The important thing is to make sure your treatment plan is customized to the cause of your pain, your overall health, and your lifestyle.
 When working with Dr. Van Thiel, his team provides this level of personalization so his patients can achieve the best possible outcome in the shortest amount of time.